Work for the Department of Revenue

 • Follow instructions

-• Provide timely, effective customer service
+• Provide timely, customer service

 Department of Revenue Work Eligibility